tlswg/tls13-spec/draft-ietf-tls-tls13.md

 above-mentioned criteria (in addition to other criteria, such as transport layer endpoint, local configuration and preferences).

-As cipher suites that specify new key exchange methods are specified for the TLS protocol, they will imply the certificate format and the required encoded keying information.

 #### Client Certificate Selection